 UJ partnered with the Residence Hall Association and Improv Athens to provide an interactive performance to students about various activities, events, and programs on campus and within Athens that students can participate in that do not require the use of alcohol and other drugs.

-This year, we successfully hosted the third annual overnight University Judiciary Retreat at Camp Twin Lakes in Winder, Georgia.
+This year, we successfully hosted the fourth annual overnight University Judiciary Retreat at Camp Twin Lakes in Winder, Georgia.
 This retreat allowed our current and provisional members an opportunity to interact with each other.
 It also provided an opportunity to build trust and develop community within the organization.
-Brett Grayson, an alumnus and former Judge Advocate, was a guest speaker and spoke about discipline and things to consider for those interested in attending law school.
-Additional speakers included two UGA Rec Sports staff members, Kellie Gerbers and Josh Fulmer.
-They led various team-building activities, which taught members the importance of respect and communication.
+Staff from UGA’s Multicultural Services and Programs facilitated discussion about integrating social justice principles into members’ collegiate experiences.
+Additionaly, UGA Rec Sports staff members led various team-building activities, which taught members the importance of respect and communication.
 Also, all members participated in developing organizational goals for the upcoming year.
 We believe this experience breaks down personal barriers allowing all members to respect each other and their opinions for the upcoming year.

 University Judiciary continued its ongoing partnership with Keep Athens Beautiful and held biannual community service event at Cedar Shoals High School.
 Members of the organization helped renovate to the existing community garden for a grant project.
 The work consisted of soil rotation and preparation for this year’s crop.
 Furthermore, new nutrient-rich topsoil was added in order to boost crop yield.
 Members were able to bond with each other while improving the garden for the school.